danwhitston/benefits-modeller/SAMPLE_BENEFIT_RULES.md

 * The date at which their Jobcentre area becomes a 'full service' area, which is a date between November 2015 and December 2018
 * Whether a claimant meets the three-or-more-children-based exception criteria for UC rollout.

-## Rule 2 - Are you eligible for Universal Credit?
+## Ruleset 2 - Are you eligible for Universal Credit?

 Source: p31-33